 In general, leafy greens, grains, and beans are the vegetables with the lowest carbon footprint.
 Trees that produce fruit and vegetables like peaches, oranges, and avocados are in the middle as are onions and corn.
 The worst crops are fruits like bananas and worst of all strawberries.
 Now this is not to say you should never eat strawberries or bananas, but that you should look at diversifying your diet if you aren’t married to eating fruits and vegetables that are more harmful for the environment.
 Rather than a banana with your cereal every morning try apple slices or oranges.
 A switch from strawberries to oranges can reduce the environmental impact of your meal by 10x, and it’s these simple changes that most people wouldn’t really notice that can help lower their environmental impact.

 Be sure to check out our green lifestyle store Green Blizzard Store.
-Check out these related Green Blizzard articles: Seafood Watch, Are We Eating Fish Into Extinction, Carbon Impact of Meats, Local Produce, Sun Tea, or Growing Basil.
+Check out these related Green Blizzard articles: Seafood Watch, Are We Eating Fish Into Extinction, Carbon Impact of Meats, or Local Produce.